Dehydrated-Mud/FTK-Community-DLC/readme.md

 Allegedly, this exists somewhere in the game already.
 However this Pugio is intended to serve as the paladin's starting weapon.

 ### Silver Longsword (WIP)
-The primary weapon of a hero fortold, the Silver Longsword, is an two-handed awarness sword.
+The primary weapon of a hero fortold, the Silver Longsword, is an two-handed awarness sword that can deal physical or magic damage (like the Druid bow).
 ** Abillity: Silver Edge **
 The Silver Edge ability adds 1 physical damage for every resist the target has. (under construction)